KamilaPasternak/retail-sales-data-cleaning-exploratory-analysis/README.md

 ### Findings
 <img width="1171" height="678" alt="image" src="https://github.com/user-attachments/assets/61df7abc-d62c-4cdd-ba86-e343f226940d" />

 The histogram shows that most observations fall between 0 and 10, while a small number of potential outliers in `quantity` can be observed around the value of 600.
+The outliers should be examined to determine whether they were caused by data collection errors or whether they represent valid data.
+Since I could not verify this, I decided to exclude them from the following analysis.

 <img width="1233" height="644" alt="image" src="https://github.com/user-attachments/assets/db38c3c1-df6f-4226-8473-1be84a3bbee7" />